The Medieval Wonders of

 the Czech Republic

-To the south, a trek following the infamous and despised Iron Curtain, takes the viewer to a retired, mountain-top Soviet watchtower, for views of the undulating Sumova Mountains bordering Austria.
+To the south, a trek along the frontier of Austria, following the infamous and despised Iron Curtain, takes the viewer to a retired, mountain-top Soviet era watchtower, for vistas of the undulating Sumava Mountains.

-Enhanced by classical music with amusing tales from the trails, its a historical and cultural tour through an enchanting European country, you won’t want to miss.
+Enhanced by classical music with amusing tales from the trails, its a 90 minute historical and cultural "experience!" through an old-world European country, you won't want to miss.

 to be missed!